xavctn/img2table/README.md

 <ul style="list-style-type: circle">
 <li>
-For searchable PDF, text will be extracted directly from the file and the OCR service/tool will not be called.
+If possible (i.e for searchable PDF), PDF text will be extracted directly from the file and the OCR service/tool will not be called.
 </li>
 </ul>